sarathsoma/learn-anything/CONTRIBUTING.md

 2. Inside [api](api) dir.
 Run `npm install` to install dependencies.
 After it is done, run `npm start` to start [Elasticsearch](https://www.elastic.co) & [neo4j](https://neo4j.com).
 3. In another terminal.
 Inside [app](app) dir.
 Run `npm install`.
 Then run `npm start` to start the app.
 4. Connect to [localhost:3000](http://localhost:3000).

-The first time it may take a while, as all maps will be added to Elasticsearch.
-After that only `npm start` will be needed.

 <!-- ## Testing -->
 <!-- TODO: make tests work -->